s487chen/ECE657ACovidForcast/README.md

-# ECE657ACovidForcast
+# ECE657ACovidForecast
-The forcast of canada Covid-19 in Canada.
+The forecast of Covid-19 in Canada.
 A machine learning project for ECE657A.